 airfocus is ideal for managers looking to assign tasks to individual workers quickly, while stakeholders, developers, sales, marketing, and other groups can all stay updated on a product’s progress.
 It makes prioritization and tracking easy for even the most complex roadmaps.

 Want to record videos of a product in action to raise issues or demonstrate the team’s hard work?
 Zoom lets you do that.

 It’s a high-quality screen recording tool that captures video calls, demos, presentations, or anything else on your screen.

 Slack affords greater privacy and speed, both of which are crucial at times, connecting teams based all over the world instantly.
-You can share various file types too, such as videos and PDFs.
+You can also share various file types such as videos and PDFs.

-Slack’s also great for those all-important person-to-person check ins.
-How are each of your team members getting on?
+Slack’s also great for those all-important person-to-person check-ins.
+How is each of your team members getting on?
 Do they need any extra assistance?
 How’s their kid doing at college?
-All of that crucial team building work can be done in an instant.
+All of that crucial team-building work can be done in an instant.

 Remember when we mentioned gathering user feedback earlier?

 Remote product management teams can try Typeform.
 Create striking surveys and quizzes with eye-catching images or videos to learn more about your core audience in an engaging way.
 There’s plenty of customization and integrations (Slack, Trello), too.

 Remote product management is sure to be a challenge for teams with experience in on-site work or new ones starting from scratch.